amadeuio/user-auth/README.md

 ### Description 📚

 This repo features a User authentication class implemented in TypeScript.
-It provides user registration, authentication, and other user management features using the bcrypt library, which provides secure password hashing and verification.
+It provides user registration, authentication, and other user management features using the bcrypt library, which offers secure password hashing and verification.
 The repo also demonstrates the use of async functions, as the bcrypt library requires processing time.

 ### Features ✨